SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 It does not own every detail of geometry planning or scan conversion.

 It also does not own backend selection.
-By the time `FlushCompositions(...)` is called, `DrawingCanvas<TPixel>` has already chosen the backend instance that will receive the prepared scene.
+By the time `FlushCompositions(...)` is called, the typed canvas implementation has already chosen the backend instance that will receive the prepared scene.

 ### Scene